facebookresearch/habitat-challenge/README.md

     CHALLENGE_CONFIG_FILE=configs/tasks/rearrange_easy.local.rgbd.yaml python agents/habitat_baselines_agent.py --evaluation local --input-type depth --cfg-path configs/methods/tp_srl.yaml
     ```
     Using the pre-trained skills from the Google Drive, you should see around a `30%` success rate.

+1. Just like with the DD-PPO baseline, we provide a Dockerfile ready to use in `docker/tpsrl_monolithic.Dockerfile`.
+See the instructions in the [DD-PPO section](https://github.com/facebookresearch/habitat-challenge/tree/rearrangement-challenge-2022#dd-ppo-training-starter-code) for how to modify Dockerfile, build it, and test it.

 ## Citing Habitat Challenge 2022